What You Need to Know About the National Day For Truth and Reconciliation?

 - In June 2021, approximately 751 anonymous graves were noticed on the site of the Marieval Indian Residential School in Marieval, Saskatchewan, on the lands of Cowessess First Nations.

-- In the same month, another 182 unmarked graves were found near St. Eugene’s Mission School close to Cranbrook, British Columbia.
+- In the same month, another 182 unmarked graves were found near St. Eugeneโs Mission School close to Cranbrook, British Columbia.

 Closure of Residential Schools

-Interestingly, a lot of residential schools are being run now by the indigenous peoples after their closure, White Calf Collegiate in Lebret, Saskatchewan, being one of them.
+The revision of the Indian Act in the 1940s and 1950s led to the closure of many residential schools.
+Debates and protests led to the closure of schools from Alberta to Saskatchewan.
+Interestingly, many residential schools are being run now by indigenous peoples after their closure, White Calf Collegiate in Lebret, Saskatchewan, being one of them.
 Reports state that it was not until 1996 that the last school was closed.

 Truth and Reconciliation Commission

-The truth and reconciliation commission was formed in 2008 in coordination with the Indian Residential Schools Settlement Agreement (IRSSA).
+The Truth and Reconciliation Commission was formed in 2008 in coordination with the Indian Residential Schools Settlement Agreement (IRSSA).
 It had the intention to expose the dirty history that came along with the residential schools and awaken the Canadians about the injustice that indigenous people have been facing for decades.
+It faced many issues, majorly because the commission leaders used to quit essentially because the government was not helpful at all.

-The National Center has become a hub for all the evidence and statements of the survivors.
-TRC stated in its final report statements of about 150000 Canadian residential school survivors and of the families of the lost children.
+The National Center has become a hub for all the evidence and statements of the survivors.ย TRC stated in its final report statements of about 150000 Canadian residential school survivors and of the families of the lost children.
+TRC was the first to give it a label of cultural genocide and further elaborated cultural genocide as the โdestruction of those structures and practices that allow the group to continue as a group.โ

-National Day for Truth and Reconciliation is a New Legitimate Holiday
+National Day for Truth and Reconciliation is a New, Legitimate Holiday

+The TRC put forward the proposal for the National Day for Truth and Reconciliation in 2015.
+They wanted the federal government to examine a statutory holiday to honour survivors and examine abuses of the residential school survivors by the residential school system.
 After years-long debates on the issue, finally, on June 21, 2015, Bill C-5 created a national holiday to commemorate the legacy of residential schools in Canada and named it the national day for truth and reconciliation.
-It passed with Royal assent without any disagreements finally.
+It finally passed with royal assent without any disagreements.

-Initially, the proposed date was 21st June, which is originally celebrated as the National Indigenous peoples’ day but further discussions had the date modified to September 30 as the national day for truth and reconciliation.
+Initially, the proposed date was 21st June, which is originally celebrated as the National Indigenous peoplesโ day but further discussions had the date modified to September 30 as the national day for truth and reconciliation.

 Phyllis Webstad

-In an interview, she elaborated on the incident that took place with her in July of 1973, “my grandmother brought me to town to buy something to wear.
+In an interview, she elaborated on the incident that took place with her in July of 1973, โmy grandmother brought me to town to buy something to wear.
 I chose a shiny orange shirt.
-Just like any other six-year-old, I was happy to be going to school, but I didn’t know exactly what was to come.
+Just like any other six-year-old, I was happy to be going to school, but I didnโt know exactly what was to come.
 When I got to the residential school, it was a pee-your-pants terror to be there and to realize that I was not going home.
 My shirt was taken away.
 Regardless of what I did, they would not return.
 I never got the chance to wear my shirt again.
 It was an entire school year that I was there.
-There was no one hugging us.”
+There was no one hugging us.โย

 What do People do on National Day for Truth and Reconciliation?

-The national day for truth and reconciliation or also the annual Orange shirt day is a date for public commemoration by both indigenous peoples and non-indigenous people to honour survivors and to mark the tragic legacy of residential schools.
+The National Day for Truth and Reconciliation, also known as the annual Orange Shirt Day, is a date for public commemoration by both indigenous and non-indigenous people to honour survivors and mark the tragic legacy of residential schools.
+On September 30, all Canadians are encouraged to wear orange shirts to spread awareness about the painful residential school experience of both the survivors and those who did not.

 Takeaway